SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.46.md

 | 2.21.20 | UnrecommendedSshOptions                | Unrecommended option 'option' in Param 'pid'. |
 | 2.21.21 | InvalidMixOfSshOptionsAndPortSettings  | Mixing option 'option' and PortSettings SSH is invalid.
 Param ID 'pid'. |

-The check on PortSettings@name has been extended to expect 'SSH Connection' for SSH connections.
+The *InvalidConnectionName* check (1.23.2) has been extended to expect *SSH Connection* for SSH connections.

 ### Snippets